Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Only the lawful holder of a bill of lading has title to sue for a bill of lading and is entitled to claim damages.
 This applies even if the bill of lading holder has not suffered any damage (Article 8:441(1) of the Civil Code).

 What is the time bar for cargo claims?

-The time bar under a contract of carriage of goods by sea, including charter parties, is one year (Articles 8:1711 and 8:1712 of the Civil Code).
+The time bar under any contract of carriage of goods by sea and inland waterways, including charter parties, is one year (Articles 8:1711 and 8:1712 of the Civil Code).

 Definition of ‘carrier’ and ‘goods’

 How are ‘carrier’ and ‘goods’ defined in respect of cargo claims?
 Is there any especially pertinent case law on this issue?

 Under Dutch law, the ‘carrier’ is the shipper’s contractual counterparty.

 The Civil Code contains a separate rule to determine the carrier under a bill of lading.
 Pursuant to Article 8:461 of the Civil Code, more than one person can be identified as a carrier under a bill of lading and be sued for cargo claims.
 The ‘carrier’ under a bill of lading can be the person: